 “We are still learning how this virus is transmitted,” says EPI Director J. Glenn Morris, M.D.
 “And, in developing appropriate prevention strategies for communities such as The Villages®, it was important to know how frequently people within the community were infected, but without symptoms.
 Community surveillance of this type provides a way to protect the general public by identifying and isolating people who may be spreading a disease unknowingly.”

 The only catch?
 The research lab processing the tests at the Emerging Pathogens Institute would have to scale up from running a few dozen tests per day to 1,300 per week.

-Morris’ community surveillance vision grew legs when it met up with UF virologist and EPI researcher John Lednicky, who is also a professor in the department of environmental and global health at UF’s College of Public Health and Health Professions.
+Morris’ community surveillance vision grew legs when it met up with UF virologist John Lednicky, who is a professor in the department of environmental and global health at UF’s College of Public Health and Health Professions and in the EPI.
 A few years ago, Lednicky and Morris paired up with UF Institute of Food and Agricultural Sciences assistant professor John Driver to determine whether Brazilian free-tailed bats living in Florida carried coronaviruses.

 By analyzing the bats’ feces, the investigators could look for evidence of coronaviruses carried by bats without having to handle or trap live animals.
 The project arose from Lednicky’s curiosity about animal viruses that may cause respiratory illnesses of unknown origins in Florida.

 For this study, Lednicky developed two tests: one for alphacoronaviruses, the other for betacoronaviruses.
 (See EPI Explainer.)
 The tests were specifically designed to detect bat coronaviruses, and did not detect common human coronaviruses.
 By studying viruses shed in the bats' feces, the team found evidence that the bats carried a new alphacoronavirus, but did not find evidence of a new betacoronavirus.